 If the potential exists for the release of hazardous stored energy or for the reaccumulation of stored energy to a hazardous level, the employer must ensure that the employee(s) take steps to prevent injury that may result from the release of the stored energy.

-Lockout devices, typically locks, hold energy-isolation devices in a safe or "off" position.
+Lockout devices, typically locks, hold energy-isolation devices in a safe, off, or neutral position.

 They provide protection by preventing machines or equipment from becoming energized because they are positive restraints that no one can remove without a key or other unlocking mechanism, or through extraordinary means, such as bolt cutters.